f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 System Settings -> Configuration Backup
 ---------------------------------------

 You may backup the confd configuration databases for the system controller via the GUI.
 The backups can then be copied off-box using the file utilities GUI option.
-Currently the GUI does not support the restoration of confd backups, this must be done via the CLI ro API.
+Currently the GUI does not support the restoration of confd backups, this must be done via the CLI or API.

 .. image:: images/initial_setup_of_velos_system_controllers/image39.png
   :align: center